TronFortyTwo/serval-ubuntu-touch/README.md

 There are various steps to get a .click package:
 1) Build serval-dna   --  ./build.sh build-dna
-2) Configure Servald   --  ./build.sh configure-dna
-3) Package it all   --  ./build.sh package
+2) Package it all   --  ./build.sh package